 D. Ensure that Signed Scoresheet Hard Copy or Photo is submitted to the League Office after the conclusion of his Match.

-E. Work with opposing Team Captains to reschedule and cancellations.
+E. Work with opposing Team Captains to reschedule cancellations.

-If a Match is cancelled by the Commissioner because of rain, the teams must make every effort to reschedule the Match before the end of the season.
-For any reason if the Match can not be Rescheduled, each team will be given 14 League Points.
+If a Match is cancelled by the Commissioner because of rain, the teams must make every effort to reschedule the Match within a month of the Rain Date.
+For any reason if the Match can not be Rescheduled, each team will be given Zero (0) League Points.
 Obviously, no individual stats will be recorded.

 If a team forfeits its Match, the opposing team will receive Seven (7) wins – with a Final Match Score of 28-0.
 These wins will not count toward any end-of-season tiebreaker and will not count as Shutouts.

 11) Final Match Scores

 Winning team must ensure a Signed Scoresheet is delivered to a League Representative for publication.

 2. Head to Head.

 – All Solvent Teams are eligible for the playoffs.

 – Teams are insolvent if all League Fees are not paid buy the Due Date or if a member of a team does not participate in a Minimum of 70% of the Team’s Matches.